 time to be able to mount the corresponding filesystems.
 But we can

-use the -D option: it changes dar's behavior by not totally ignoring excluded directories
+better use the -D option: it changes dar's behavior by not totally

-thus at recovery time excluded directories will be generated automatically as empty directories
+Thus at recovery time excluded directories will be generated automatically as an empty directories

 "linux_full" and as it is supposed to take place on the usb key, its path